WilsonZheng/AWS-Serverless-Web-API/README.md

 5. Modify the serverless.yml file
 6. Add function.js file
 7. To run the function (test it locallly): "serverless invoke local --function getWeather"
+8. Setup aws provider credentials, follow this link (do the "Using AWS profiles" option): https://serverless.com/framework/docs/providers/aws/guide/credentials/

-8. If step 7 returns response, something like
+9. If step 7 returns response, something like

         {
             "statusCode": 200,